Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/units-flowchart.md

 ## Adding units

 Finally, new elementary units can be added to this overall flowchart by clicking on the final empty unit box labelled with a "plus" sign <i class="zmdi zmdi-plus zmdi-hc-border"></i>.
-The following dialog will open, offering the user the possibility to choose the type of elementary unit that needs to be added in the first drop-down menu, and in the lower drop-down menu whether to append it or prepend it to the currently selected unit in the flowchart.
+The following dialog will open, offering the user the possibility to choose the type of elementary unit that needs to be added in the first drop-down menu, and in the lower drop-down menu whether to append it or prepend it to the currently selected unit in the flowchart:

 <img src="/images/new-units.png"/>